-When the Notes are to be transferred from the account of a DTC participant to the account of a Euroclear or Clearstream Banking Luxembourg participant, the purchaser must first send instructions to Euroclear or Clearstream Banking Luxembourg will through a participant at least one business day prior to the settlement date.
+When the Notes are to be transferred from the account of a DTC participant to the account of a Euroclear or Clearstream Banking Luxembourg participant, the purchaser must first send instructions to Euroclear or Clearstream Banking Luxembourg through a participant at least one business day prior to the settlement date.
 Euroclear or Clearstream Banking Luxembourg will then instruct its depositary to receive the Notes and make payment for them.
 On the settlement date, the depositary will make payment to the DTC participant's account and the Notes will be credited to the depositary's account.
 After settlement has been completed, DTC will credit the Notes to Euroclear or Clearstream Banking Luxembourg, Euroclear or Clearstream Banking Luxembourg will credit the Notes, in accordance with its usual procedures, to the participant's account, and the participant will then credit the purchaser's account.
 These securities credits will appear the next day (European time) after the settlement date.
-The cash debit from Euroclear's or Clearstream Banking Luxembourg's account will be back-valued to the value date (i.e., the trade fails), the cash debit will instead be valued at the actual settlement date.
+The cash debit from Euroclear's or Clearstream Banking Luxembourg's account will be backvalued to the value date (which will be the preceding day if settlement occurs in New York).
+If settlement is not completed on the intended value date (i.e., the trade fails), the cash debit will instead be valued at the actual settlement date.